JumaJuiceTime/CairnHack/resources/more-relics.md

 - **Recharge**: Abstain from reading or writing for a full lunar cycle, while keeping the quill on your person.

 ### Ghoul Fingers, 3 uses
 - A bundle of three severed human fingers, gray and partially mummified.
 The fingers can be snapped if bent against the joint, releasing a puff of dust.
-Anyone that inhales the dust is temporarily paralyzed, takes d8 DEX damage, and gains a permanent immunity from sleep and charm effects.
+Anyone that inhales the dust is temporarily paralyzed, takes d8 AGL damage, and gains a permanent immunity from sleep and charm effects.

 ### Rune of Thud
 - A heavy, palm-sized plate of shale with a strange symbol scratched deeply into the face.
 When pressed to a mundane or magical lock, roll a d6.
 On a 1-5, the lock unlocks silently.
 On a 6, the shale cracks with a thud that echoes for miles, leaving the bearer's hand temporarily numb and weakened from the shock.